-All organizations strive for high-performing IT departments, it can be said the health of an organization could be gauged by looking at their IT department alone.
+All organisations strive for high-performing IT departments, it can be said the health of an organisation could be gauged by looking at their IT department alone.
 We see constant change programs devised and rolled out to tackle inefficiency with results that are often disappointing which need more changes!
 Unless changes are made based on relevant hard data this cycle will be difficult to break.
 Nicole Forsgren is a Chief Scientist who analyses data to prove certain hypothesis – it’s this type of research that should get our attention.

 Nicole explains this research in her What I Learned from Four Years of Science-ing the Crap out of DevOps talk.
 The survey questions were created based on Westrum typology which looks at organisational cultures and has a close mapping technology.
 The survey data reveals things about Continuous Delivery, Management, and Culture, but it’s CD I’m interested in here.